itsneski/lightning-jet/README.md

 ## Prerequisites

-You can install Lighting Jet on your laptop or desktop (this section), or run it in Docker.
-For installation on Docker refer to [Docker](
+You can install Lighting Jet on a laptop, desktop, Raspberry Pi, RaspiBlitz, myNode and other platforms (this section).
+You can aslo run it in Docker - for advanced users with prior Docker experience.
+For installation on Docker refer to [Docker](#docker).
-#docker).

 Make sure `node` is up to date (version 16.x) by running `node -v`.
 Update `node` in case of an old version (this will also update `npm`).
 ```bash